-If you are an inpatient in a hospital on your membership effective date, but had other Group coverage on the day before your membership effective date, coverage will commence on your effective date.
+If you are an inpatient in a hospital on your membership effective date, coverage will commence on your effective date.
 However, you may be transferred to a Participating Hospital when a Participating Provider, in consultation with the attending physician, determines that you are clinically stable.
 If you refuse to transfer to a Participating Hospital, all further costs incurred during the hospitalization are your responsibility.